alttch/eva3/doc/lm/macros.rst

 .. _macro_api_history:

-history - get lvar state history
+history - get item state history
 --------------------------------

+To use this function, DB or TSDB notifier in LM PLC must be present. (notifier can share DB with SFA in read/only mode).

 .. code-block:: python